MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/arm-onboarding.md

 Complete this procedure only if you didn't complete steps 6 through 8 of the previous procedure, "Enable the Azure connector and add an LCS user."

-1. In LCS, on the **Microsoft Azure setup** page, click **Download**.
+1. In LCS, on the **Microsoft Azure setup** page, select **Download**.
 Make a note of the location of the certificate file that is downloaded.
 You will use this information to upload the certificate to the Azure subscription.
-2. In the [Azure classic portal](https://manage.windowsazure.com/), in the left pane, click **Settings**.
+2. In the [Azure classic portal](https://manage.windowsazure.com/), in the left pane, select **Settings**.
-3. Filter to the Azure subscription that is used, and then, on the **Management certificates** tab, click **Upload**.
+3. Filter to the Azure subscription that is used, and then, on the **Management certificates** tab, select **Upload**.
-4. Select the management certificate that you downloaded in step 1, and then click **OK**.
+4. Select the management certificate that you downloaded in step 1, and then select **OK**.

 #### Configure deployment settings

-1. In LCS, on the **Project** page, in the **Environments** section, click **Microsoft Azure settings**.
+1. In LCS, on the **Project** page, in the **Environments** section, select **Microsoft Azure settings**.
-2. On the **Microsoft Azure setup** page, select the region to deploy to, and then click **Connect**.
+2. On the **Microsoft Azure setup** page, select the region to deploy to, and then select **Connect**.
 The Azure Resource Manager onboarding flow is now completed.
 You should now see that the subscription has been added to the **Azure connectors** list.
 Additionally, a check mark should appear under **ARM Enabled**.

 ## Expired connectors

-Azure connectors that were created using management certificates have an expiration date for when the certificate is no longer valid.
-An expired certificate will prevent you from using the Azure connector, which in turn will prevent you from managing any resources deployed from LCS via the same connector.
-To renew the connector, we recommend that you **edit** the connector, which will regenerate a new certificate for download.
+Azure connectors that were created by using management certificates have an expiration date.
+After the expiration date has passed, the certificate will no longer be valid.
+Therefore, you won't be able to use the Azure connector or, in turn, manage any resources that have been deployed from LCS via that connector.
+To renew the connector, we recommend that you edit the connector.
+A new certificate will then be generated for download.

-An expiration date is only shown for connectors that are using management certificates.
-If you created the connector via an LCS user (as specified above), then you will see no expiration date, and instead the connection is good for as long as this user has access to the subscription.
+An expiration date is shown only for connectors that use management certificates.
+If you created the connector via an LCS user, as described earlier in this topic, no expiration date will be show.
+Instead, the connection will be good for as long as the LCS user has access to the subscription.

 ## Known limitations

-Below are a few, known limitations when setting up or managing Azure connectors in LCS:
+There are a few known limitations when you set up or manage Azure connectors in LCS:

-- Prospect organizations are not allowed to setup Azure connectors.
-That is because prospects have not purchased a license for a Finance and Operations app, and hence cannot deploy the software.
-You can determine your organization type by selecting your name in the top-right corner of the screen when logged in to LCS.
+- Because prospect organizations haven't purchased a license for a Finance and Operations app, and therefore can't deploy the software, they aren't allowed to set up Azure connectors.
+To determine your organization type, select your name in the upper-right corner of the page while you're signed in to LCS.
-- An Azure connector can only be created for a new combination of LCS Project ID, Azure Subscription ID, and Azure Region.
-You cannot create many connectors pointed to the same subscription and region.
-If you need to delete an Azure connector for a given subscription and region combination, you will first need to delete all environments created by that connector before you can delete the connector.
+- An Azure connector can be created only for a new combination of an LCS project ID, an Azure subscription ID, and an Azure region.
+You can't create multiple connectors for the same subscription and region.
+If you must delete an Azure connector for a given combination of a subscription and a region, you must first delete all environments that were created by that connector.
-- A management certificate cannot be reused in the same project for the same Azure Subscription ID, regardless of region.
+- A management certificate can't be reused in the same project for the same Azure subscription ID, regardless of the region.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]